Giant Talon Review

 Giant has optimized the Talon frame geometry to produce a very comfortable and efficient ride.
 A low standover height will be appreciated by fledgling and more diminutive dirt riders, and mounts for two water bottles will give the option to ride without a hydration reservoir on your back.
 Talon models use a threaded bottom bracket – good news for garage bike mechanics who might want to perform crank maintenance work or swap out gearing.

 A great deal of positive user commentary has been generated by this entry-level bike.
 While accolades abound for many great bikes today, it’s important to remember the relative association between performance and price.
 Any number of bikes will work reasonably, but among this group, few if any will attain as high a performance-to-price ratio as Talon 1, Talon 2, and Talon 3.

 Riders and reviewers of Talon noted the efficient big-name component group, sleek looks achieved by internal cable routing, and cool frame color graphics.
 Overall light-weight and quick, confident handling were also mentioned, as was the plushness of the SR Suntour suspension fork.
 Riders of all three models appreciated the Maxxis tires, citing them as normally not specced on such economical MTBs.

 S – 5’4″ – 5’8″

 M – 5’7″ – 5’11”

 - Hydraulic Disc Brakes

 - non-tubeless tires on Talon 3 may be problematic in thorny areas

 - Lower-priced mountain bikes tend to weigh more than their pricier counterparts

-Both Talon models employ Giant’s ALLUX 6061 aluminum alloy, unique frame tube shapes, and are spec’ed with quality components from Shimano, Giant, KMC, Sapim and Maxxis.
+All three Talon models employ Giant’s ALLUX 6061 aluminum alloy, unique frame tube shapes, and are specced with quality components from SRAM, Shimano, Giant, KMC, Sapim, and Maxxis.